brandonwie/realtime-chat-app/README.md

 # Realtime Chat App

-> Build and Deploy a Full Stack Realtime Chat Messaging App with NextJS 13 with the help of [JavaScript Mastery](https://www.youtube.com/watch?v=NlXfg5Pxxh8&ab_channel=Joshtriedcoding)
+> Build and Deploy a Full Stack Realtime Chat Messaging App with NextJS 13 with the help of [Build and Deploy a Full Stack Realtime Chat Messaging App with NextJS 13](https://www.youtube.com/watch?v=NlXfg5Pxxh8&ab_channel=Joshtriedcoding)

 ## Boilerplate